+- derivative on share X : -20

+- derivative on FTSE : 30

-- derivative on DAX: -10
+- derivative on DAX : -10

 Without any netting or hedging arrangement, the global exposure would be equal to the sum of the absolute values of each individual derivative commitment: 60.

 The combined long position and short position on share X constitutes a netting arrangement.
 The gross commitment of that netting arrangement is -20.
 However, the position in shares X (100) can be offset against these -20.
 This leads to a net commitment of nil.